qasim-iqbal/shopify-image-challenge/README.md

 # Web Link

- The app is currently hosted on repl.it, one this url https://shopify-image-challenge.qasim-iqbal.repl.co/.
+ The app is currently hosted on repl.it, on this url https://shopify-image-challenge.qasim-iqbal.repl.co/.
 However if this url doesn't work then continue to installation step below with docker.

 # Web app components
   - Backend: The backend component (API) was developed using Flask and serves html pages using render templates.